saiv20/object_detection/README.md

 ## Object Detection

 The yolov5-master/ folder contains the files required to perform object detection using YOLOv5.
-Run detect.py to detect vehicles and pedestrians.
+Run detect.py to detect objects.

 The results observed are as follows: